confluentinc/demo-scene/agentic-rag/README.md

 SELECT * FROM nlp_product_reviews;
 ```

 You should see sensible predictions.
 E.g., for the review `The Guster Umbrella is supposed to be able to withstand strong gusts of wind but it turns inside out on me even in a light breeze`, the sentiment is 2, it is not written by a bot, the product mentioned is `Guster Umbrella` and the sentiment reason is `Product failure`.

 _Note: the models are stochastic, so you may not necessarily get this exact output._

 ## MongoDB setup

-Now that we have enriched product reviews, the next step in the recommendation pipeline is to enhance the information we have
-about the reviewer even further by joining in their past orders that reside in MongoDB Atlas.
-In this section we'll create a cluster
+Now that we have enriched product reviews, the next step in the recommendation pipeline is to enhance the information we have about the reviewer even further by joining in their past orders that reside in MongoDB Atlas.
-and collection in MongoDB and populate it with orders that correlate with the review data.
+In this section we'll create a cluster and collection in MongoDB and populate it with orders that correlate with the review data.

 [Sign up](https://www.mongodb.com/lp/cloud/atlas/try4-reg) for a MongoDB Atlas trial and deploy an M0 (free tier) cluster.
 Name the cluster `my-cluster`.
 Deploy it in your preferred cloud provider and region.

 You will be prompted to create a database user.
-Create one called `service-account` and provide a password that you will
-need when provisioning a MongoDB source connector in Confluent Cloud.
+Create one called `service-account` and provide a password that you will need when provisioning a MongoDB source connector in Confluent Cloud.

 On the next screen where you choose a connection method, select `Shell`, and then copy your MongoDB endpoint.
-You may need to
-wait for the cluster to be provisioned before you can see the endpoint:
+You may need towait for the cluster to be provisioned before you can see the endpoint:

 ![MongoDB endpoint](img/mongo-endpoint.png)